binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 The above alone is not going to stop an account take over if you are sharing the likes of the AWS account root user email and password, even if it is in a group password manager.
 As AWS have [already stated](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html), only use the root user for what is absolutely essential (remember: least privilege), this is usually just to create an Administrators group to which you attach the `AdministratorAccess` managed policy, then add any new IAM users to that group that require administrative access.

-Once you have created IAM users within the Administrators group as mentioned above, these users should set-up groups to which you attach further restricted managed policies such as a group for `PowerUserAccess`, a group for `ReadOnlyAccess`, a group for `IAMFullAccess`, progressively becoming more restrictive.
+Once you have created IAM users within an Administrators group as mentioned above, these users should set-up groups to which you attach further restricted managed policies such as a group for `PowerUserAccess`, a group for `ReadOnlyAccess`, a group for `IAMFullAccess`, progressively becoming more restrictive.
 Use the most restrictive group possible in order to achieve specific tasks, simply assigning users to the groups you have created.

 Also use multi-factor authentication.